ktoso/scala-types-of-types/_includes/all.md

 }
 ```

-The second line can be read as "I'm a Module", which of course means that someone will have to give us this Module at instanciation time:
+The second line can be read as "I'm a Module".
+It might seem yield the exactly same But how does this differ from extending `Module` right away?

+which means that someone will have to give us this Module at instanciation time:

 ```
 trait TestingModule extends Module { /*...*/ }